Investor Focused Websites

 - The estimated time for project management and client discussions.

-Having said that, an ASX listed company could expect IRM to build a small high quality investor website for $5k - $8k and a larger excellent website with a lot of content and some special features for $12k to $20k.
-Commonly our investor focused corporate sites have an initial cost around $10k.
+Having said that, an ASX listed company could expect IRM to build a small high-quality investor website based on one of our templates for $5k - $7k and a bit more to add the IR tools, and more again for a custom design.
+A larger custom-designed excellent website with a lot of content and some special features might be $12k to $20k.

-There are monthly fees as well for HQI and Newsroom licence and support, some are market cap dependent, and there's separate fees for share prices and charts and some other tools.
-Ask us!
+There are monthly fees as well for HQi and Newsroom licence and support, some are market cap dependent, and there are separate fees for share prices and charts and some other tools.
+Definitions and prices for all of our ongoing services are available here.

 Do you do fixed price projects?